 Remy stops by a strip club to pick up a small payoff from the owner, only to be caught in a videotaped Internal Affairs sting.
 Anne prosecutes him in court, and she quickly moves her duty to the state ahead of her feelings for Remy.
 With help from his police friends (including several cousins who are cops), the key videotape evidence is lost and Remy beats the rap.
 He celebrates with a old-school Cajun party, where he happily learns that his longtime mentor, CAPTAIN KELLOM, will marry his single mother.
 Anne appears and chastises Remy for bending the rules at every turn; she accuses him of no longer being one of the good guys.
 Remy becomes unsure of his path in life.

 More area drug lords die, and Remy finally realizes that corrupt cops are actually behind the deaths.
 In an effort to reclaim his integrity, Remy assists Anne in investigating his own department—something that alarms his longtime friends/cops.
-In retaliation, Remy’s YOUNGER BROTHER is shot by unseen gunmen.
-Outside the hospital, Remy turns to Capt.
+In retaliation, Remy’s younger brother is shot by unseen gunmen.
+Outside the hospital, a desperate Remy turns to Capt.
 Kellom for help, only to learn his longtime mentor is himself involved in the heroin corruption.
 Remy tells Kellom he is no longer welcome in the McSwain family, and their conversation turns violent and almost deadly.

 Guilted, Kellom heads to the drydocks at night to put an end to the heroin dealings, but is shot by fellow corrupt cops who don’t want their profitable venture ended.
 Remy and Anne appear at the pier, and Remy gets into a firefight with Kellom’s two cop conspirators.
 Remy wins the gun battle and saves Anne from harm.
 In the final scene, Remy and Anne enter a honeymoon suite as newlyweds.